SyncraEngine/SyncraEngine/docs/architecture/engine_ecs.rst

 The Engine & ECS: The Heart of Worlds
 ======================================

-SyncraEngine uses a data-oriented **Entity-Component-System (ECS)** to manage the state and logic for each “world.”
-A world runs as its own process, orchestrated by :doc:`runtime`, and it connects to drivers and scripts via a concurrency-friendly design.
-Below, we’ll explore how entities, components, and systems interact, and how concurrency, permissions, and networking come into play.
+SyncraEngine employs a data-oriented **Entity-Component-System (ECS)** to manage the state and logic for each “world.”
+Each world runs in its own process, coordinated by :doc:`runtime`, and communicates with drivers and scripts through a concurrency-friendly design.
+This document explains how entities, components, and systems work together, and how concurrency, permissions, and networking fit into the bigger picture.

 Why ECS?
 --------

 1. **Data-Oriented Performance**
-   ECS separates data into discrete arrays (components) for fast iteration on modern CPUs.
-This typically yields better cache behavior than object-oriented approaches.
+   By separating data into discrete arrays (components), modern CPUs can iterate quickly over memory.
+This approach often yields superior cache behavior compared to object-oriented designs.

 2. **Parallel Execution**
-   Because systems declare which components they read or write, the engine’s scheduler can automatically parallelize them where safe—no more manual thread coding.
+   Systems declare which components they read or write, enabling the engine’s scheduler to run them in parallel when no data conflicts exist—eliminating the need for intricate manual threading.

 3. **Modular Logic**
-   Each system handles a particular concern (e.g., physics, AI, network sync).
-Components are plain data, so adding or removing features doesn’t require big rewrites of monolithic objects.
+   Each system addresses a single concern (e.g., physics, AI, network synchronization).
+Because components only store data, adding or removing features does not require large-scale changes to monolithic objects.

 4. **Flexibility for VR & Beyond**
-   By decoupling data (components) from logic (systems), the engine can adapt easily to VR inputs, advanced rendering pipelines, or other specialized tasks.
+   Decoupling data (components) from logic (systems) allows easy adaptation to VR inputs, advanced rendering pipelines, or other specialized use cases.

 ECS Fundamentals
 ----------------

-**Entities**
+- **Entities**
-These are just unique IDs (or handles) representing “things” in a world— anything from a player avatar to a light source or UI panel.
+  Unique IDs or handles representing “things” in a world—anything from a player avatar to a light source or UI panel.

-**Components**
+- **Components**
   Plain data structures (e.g., `Transform`, `RigidBody`, `NetworkIdentity`).
-An entity can have multiple components attached, but only one instance of each component type (no duplication within the same entity).
+  An entity can hold multiple components but only one instance of each component type.

-**Systems**
+- **Systems**
-Functions or modules that run every “frame” (or at a fixed timestep).
-A system declares which components it reads (`R`) and writes (`W`).
-The scheduler analyzes these “read/write sets” to find safe parallel executions.
+  Functions or modules that run each frame (or at a fixed timestep).
+A system declares which components it reads (`R`) and writes (`W`), and the scheduler uses these read/write sets to ensure safe parallel execution.

 A Minimal Example
 -----------------

-Here’s a tiny example of how you might define components and a system in a Rust-like pseudocode (just for illustration):
+A simplified Rust-like example illustrating components and a system:

 .. code-block:: rust

-    // A couple of components
+    // Components
     struct Transform {
         position: Vec3,
         rotation: Quat,